 Let’s learn to stand for the truth, regardless of how hard the circumstance(s) might seem.
 Remember what James said “So any person who knows what is right to do but does not do it, to him it is sin (James 4:17)”.

-Don’t think too far, let me give an instance, you allow your friend turn your room to a brothel, he picks them ladies up and nail them in your room, and you be like, at least I’m not the one doing it.
+Don’t think too far, let me give an instance, you allow your friend turn your room into a brothel, he picks them, ladies, up and nail them in your room, and you be like, at least I’m not the one doing it.
 Ok, I rest my case.

 I hope I was able to pass the message across.
 Thank you for reading.